-When you receive an applicant's application, you he the applicant of the right to receive a copy of appra You must promptly share copies of appraisals and other written valuations with the applicant.
-Implementation Tip: Look at your underwriting process and see what written estimates of value your organization is Promptly means promptly upon completion, or at least three business days before consummation (for closed-end credit) or account opening (for open-end credit), whichever is earlier.
+When you receive an applicant's application, you notify the applicant of the right to receive a copy You must promptly share copies of appraisals and other written valuations with the applicant.
+Implementation Tip: Look at your underwriting process and see what written estimates of value your organization is Promptly means promptly upon completion, or at least three business days before consummation (for closedend credit) or account opening (for open-end credit), whichever is earlier.
 As summarized below, the Official Interpretations of the regulation provide examples for guidance.
-(See "When must copies of valuations be provided to applicants?" on page 17) collecting.
+(See "When must copies of valuations be provided to applicants?" on page 11) estimates of value your organization is collecting.
 Figure out how you will copy and share those estimates with consumers "promptly upon completion."
-Consider wha if any, review process your organization typically undertakes for these valuations, so you know when they will be viewed as "completed" and can be sent to consumers.
-Additional guidance on the types of estimate that are considered "valuations" under the ECOA Valuations Rule appears below.
-The applicant can waive the right to receive copies of the appraisal or other written valuations in advance of the closing, but in those cases, you must still deliver the copies at or prior to consummation or account opening.
+Consider what if any, review process your organization typically undertakes for these valuations, so you know when they will be viewed as "completed" and can be sent to consumers.
+Additional guidance on the types of estimates that are considered "valuations" under the ECOA Valuations Rule appears below.
+The applicant can waive the right to receive copi es of the appraisal or other written valuations in advance of the closing, but in those cases, you must still deliver the copies at or prior to consummation or account opening.